SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageLookup.md

 		withReceiver: receiver) == receiver
 ```

 Now all our tests pass.
+In the following chapter, we will take advantage of the method `send:receiver:lookupFromClass:arguments:`
+and use it more systematically.

 ### Conclusion